jayakrishnavamsi24/zeru-assignment-eigenlayer-api/README.md

 ## 🚀 Overview

-This is a RESTful API built with **Node.js + Express**, designed for the Zeru assignment on the Nxtwave job board.
+This is a RESTful API built with **Node.js + Express**, designed for the Zeru assignment.
 It simulates a backend service that exposes restaking data from EigenLayer.

 Instead of fetching live data from subgraphs or on-chain, this project uses mock JSON files to simulate the expected data.
 It fulfills all functional requirements and endpoints as defined in the assignment.